 How does the concession work?

-A new off-the-plan concession for purchases of dwellings in a strata subdivision will be available for contracts entered into on or after 21 October 2024 for 12 months.
+A new off-the-plan concession for purchases of dwellings in a strata subdivision will be available for contracts entered into on or after 21 October 2024 and before 21 October 2025.

 The new concession will be available to all off-the-plan purchases and will allow the purchaser to deduct the construction costs incurred on or after the contract date when determining the dutiable value of the purchaser’s property.